-We are proud to announce that holidaycottages.co.uk is supporting the Marine Conservation Society in its vital work to preserve seagrass meadows on the south coast of England.
+We are proud to announce that holidaycottages.co.uk is supporting the Marine Conservation Society in its vital work on a group of collaborative UK-wide climate and ocean resilience projects.
 While much of the sea’s inhabitants are hidden underwater, they are a vitally important part of our planet, and they need our help to ensure a thriving future.
-With our coastal regions being such popular holiday destinations, and over 250,000 people holidaying by the sea with us each year, we know the importance of protecting and preserving our coastlines for years to come.
+With our coastal regions being such popular holiday destinations, and over 250,000 people holidaying by the sea with us each year (one for each known species found in the ocean!), we know the importance of protecting and preserving our coastlines for years to come.

 What is the Marine Conservation Society?